Dongguk University: Notable alumni

 The police administration major in Dongguk University was founded in 1962, and alumni of Police administration major are spread out across South Korean police organisations, intelligence institutes, and judicial organisations including Korean National Police Agency.
 Also to prepare for the Korean reunification and to research North Korea–South Korea relations, in 1994 the university installed the North Korean studies major for the first time in Korea.
-In 2017, a North Korean studies alumnus Suh Hoon was appointed as the 22nd director of the National Intelligence Service of South Korea.
+In 2017, a North Korean studies alumnus Suh Hoon was appointed as the 22nd director of National Intelligence Service of South Korea.